What the Eff is a Philomath... Everything we Should Be

 Here are a few points to support the idea that all kids are born Philomaths:

-2. Learning Through Play: Play is the most fundamental way children learn.
+- Learning Through Play: Play is the most fundamental way children learn.
 Through play, they experiment with different roles, ideas, and problem-solving strategies, which helps them understand various concepts and develop new skills.

-3. Adaptability and Openness: Children are generally open to new experiences and adaptable to change.
+- Adaptability and Openness: Children are generally open to new experiences and adaptable to change.
 This flexibility allows them to absorb a wide range of information and learn from various situations.

 So there you go, all the fundamental traits of Philomaths.
-But it's important to nurture and support these natural inclinations.
-The education system, parenting, and societal influences play significant roles in either fostering or diminishing a child's love for learning.
-Creating environments that encourage exploration, curiosity, and a love for knowledge can help maintain and develop the nature children are born with.
+But it’s essential to nurture and support these natural inclinations.
+The education system, parenting, and societal influences play significant roles in fostering or diminishing a child’s love for learning.
+Creating environments that encourage exploration, curiosity, and a passion for knowledge can help maintain and develop the nature children are born with.
 What would be a better way to handle kids’ frequent bursts of inquisitiveness?
-The obvious response, Sagan said, is simply to try to answer their queries: "Even an incomplete attempt constitutes a reassurance and encouragement."
+The obvious response, Sagan said, is simply to try to answer their queries: “Even an incomplete attempt constitutes a reassurance and encouragement.”

 Empower our children and, in doing so, empower the children we once were.